 Indirect evaporative cooling

-With direct evaporative cooling, outside air is blown through a water-saturated medium (usually cellulose -Honeycomb cooling pads) and cooled by evaporation.
-The cooled air is circulated by a blower.
+With direct evaporative cooling, outside air is blown through a Honeycomb cooling pad and cooled by evaporation process.
+This cooled air is circulated by a blower ,further.

 *dry bulb: Sensible air temperature (as measured by a Thermometer).